nicoaudy/dpad_container/README.md

 Dpad container focus navigation support for android TV.

-👋 Any help is appreciated!
-Comment, suggestions, issues, PR's!

 ## Getting Started

 In your flutter or dart project add the dependency: